Kerry babies case: Events

 On 14 April 1984, a newborn baby boy was found dead with a broken neck and 28 stab wounds.
-The body was discovered on White Strand beach at Caherciveen, County Kerry.
+The body was discovered on White Strand, a beach near Caherciveen in the south of County Kerry in the south-west of Ireland.
 A woman, Joanne Hayes from Abbeydorney, approximately 80 km away, who was known to have been pregnant, was arrested.
 She and her family confessed to the murder of the baby but later withdrew their confessions and admitted instead that Hayes's baby had been born on the family farm, had died shortly after birth, and had been wrapped in a plastic bag and buried on the farm in secret.
-Initially, the Gardai conducted a half-hearted search and declared that no body had been found and that the family's confessions were the true account of what had happened.
+Initially, An Garda Síochána, the police force in Ireland, conducted a search and declared that no body had been found and that the family's confessions were the true account of what had happened.
 It was only when a more thorough search was conducted that the body of a baby boy was discovered on the farm.

 Tests showed that this baby had the same blood type, type O, as Hayes and the baby's (married) father, Jeremiah Locke.
 However, the baby on the beach had blood group A. The Gardaí nevertheless insisted that Hayes had become pregnant simultaneously by two different men (through heteropaternal superfecundation) and had given birth to both children, killing the one found on the beach.
 Another theory put forward was that the baby's blood type had changed due to decomposition.

+Joanne Hayes was charged with murder but the charge was struck out on the instructions of the DPP in October 1984.
+In December 1984, the Kerry Babies Tribunal, headed by Mr Justice Kevin Lynch, was set up by the Oireachtas to investigate;